gammasoft71/xtd/docs/final.md

 **❌ DO NOT** Marking classes "final" without having a good reason to do so.

 Marking a class "final" because you cannot think of an extensibility scenario is not a good reason.
-Framework users like to inherit from classes for various nonobvious reasons, like adding convenience members.
+Framework users like to inherit from classes for various non-obvious reasons, like adding convenience members.
 See [Non-final Classes](non-final_classes.md) for examples of nonobvious reasons users want to inherit from a type.

 Good reasons for marking a class "final" include the following: